Mẹo Which of the following is true regarding the resistance of bacteria to antibiotics quizlet?

 -Many individuals fail to complete their entire regimen of antibiotics.

--Some physicians prescribe the wrong medication, the wrong dosage, or the wrong length of time for treating tuberculosis.
+-Some physicians prescribe the wrong medication, the wrong dosage, or

 -In many areas, tuberculosis antibiotics are unavailable or of poor quality.